esp-cpp/espp/components/motorgo-mini/example/README.md

 is connected to two encoders and two BLDC motors.
 It uses those hardware to drive the motors and outputs the state as a CSV.

+If you press the boot button it will toggle between closed-loop angle control and closed-loop velocity control.

 ## How to use example

 ### Hardware Required